AjahJ/alx-system_engineering-devops/README.md

-This respository contains solution to shell tasks
+This repository contains solutions to shell tasks